DefinetlyNotAI/Test_generator/ReadMe.md

 If you want to use this feature, you must include a check on your end for the `ERROR.temp` file, and delete it after reading its contents, The list of pre-defined errors are [here](#error-messages-)

+The same goes with `DataBase.exe` but you actually run it rather than import it, and you should run with admin privileges

 ## Logging Information 📝

 Everything that occurs is logged to a special `.log` file, it contains everything, You cannot disable this feature!